Haffi112/haffi112.github.io/_posts/2016-03-27-bootstrap-percolation.md

 You can play with the process on the random graph below.
-The parameters can be chosen below and additionally you can turn the vertices between an active and inactive state by clicking on them.
+The parameters can be chosen below and additionally you can turn the vertices between an active and an inactive state by clicking on them.
 The simulation was made with [visjs](http://visjs.org) and the code is available on my github page.
+Please note that at the moment the code scales quadratically in *n* so simulations for large values of *n* will be slow.
+Additionally the network layout has a hard time converging to a stable state when there are many vertices and the graph is not sparse.

 <div id="mynetwork" style="max-width: 720px; height: 720px;border: 1px solid lightgray;"></div>